NGCP/GCS/docs/communications/messages/gcs-vehicles-messages.rst

 Sent to the vehicle to stop its mission.
 This is either sent when the vehicle is in the middle of the mission or when the vehicle has performed all tasks for the mission.

-..
-TODO: add link to update messages

 Vehicle should have a procedure to get to a stable state when this message is sent (e.g. a flying plane should either loiter or land to the ground).
-Vehicles should continue to send update messages to the GCS.
+Vehicles should continue to send `update messages <messages/vehicles-gcs-messages.html#update-message>`_ to the GCS.

 .. code-block:: js